Getit-Tech/getit-sdk/README.md

 That's it.
 Once the plugin is installed, and you are activated within our system, you will start receiving ads to display to each user visiting your site.

-Important!
-If something went wrong while getting ad, ad container height automatically will be set to 0, so be aware of this.

 ## Clicks tracking

 To track clicks on ad banners, we are using POST request and generating a redirect URL: